VietKhoaNguyen/Final-Project/README.md

 ## 3. Rule-Based Attack

 The rule-based attack uses known human PIN selection rules.
-It prioritizes PINs in the following order: repeated digits, then sequential digits, then significant numbers, then date-like values, then all remaining PINs.
-Each category is internally sorted by frequency.
+It prioritizes PINs in the following order: repeated digits, then sequential digits, then significant numbers, then date-like values, then all remaining PINs sorted by frequency.
 This attack does not need the exact frequency table, but it exploits predictable human behavior.

 ---

 ## 4. Leakage-Assisted Attack

 The leakage-assisted attack uses personal information, especially date of birth.
 The attacker first generates DOB-based candidate PINs and prioritizes them by their observed probability.
 After exhausting the DOB candidates, the attack continues using frequency-ranked guessing.

-This attack represents a realistic threat model where the attacker knows some personal information about the victim.

 ---